Dropped Kerb Cost

 Wondering how much it costs to drop a kerb?

-The average cost of dropping a kerb is around £330 to £1500, depening on how many kerbstones need to be removed.
+The average cost to drop a kerb is around £330 to £1500, depening on how many kerbstones need to be removed.

 This article will help you understand everything about dropping a kerb, including the supply, labour and addtional costs of lowering a kerb.